isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-`std::move` (or equivalent casts) is essential for implementating movesemantics and certain rare optimizations.
+`std::move` (or equivalent casts) is essential for implementing move semantics and certain rare optimizations.

 ##### Enforcement